Kotlin/dokka/docs/topics/dokkatoo-migration.md

 DGP v2 introduces significant improvements to DGP, aligning more closely with Gradle best practices.
 Key improvements are:

 * Adoption of Gradle types, leading to better performance.
-* Use of intuitive top-level DSL configuration instead of low-level task-based setups, simplifying the build scripts and their readability.
+* Use of intuitive top-level DSL configuration instead of low-level task-based setup, simplifying the build scripts and their readability.
 * More declarative approach to documentation aggregation, making multi-project documentation easier to manage.
 * Plugin configuration is now typesafe, improving the reliability and maintainability of your build scripts.

 ## Before you start

-Before diving into your project migration, complete the following preparatory steps according to your project.
+Before starting the migration, complete the following steps.

 ### Verify supported versions